A Combinatorial classification of postcritically fixed Newton maps: Introduction

-This definition is motivated by the following observation, which is a special case of \cite[Proposition 2.8]{RS} (the case of superattracting fixed points, i.e.\ every $m=1$, goes back to \cite[Proposition 2.1.2]{Head}). \begin{proposition}[Head's Theorem] A rational map $f$ of degree $d\geq 3$ is a Newton map if and only if there exists a polynomial $p:\C\to\C$ such that for $z\in\C$, $f(z)=z-p(z)/p'(z)$.
+The rational maps that arise as Newton maps can be described explicitly as follows: \begin{proposition}[Head's theorem] A rational map $f$ of degree $d \geqslant 2$ is a Newton map if and only if $\infty$ is a repelling fixed point of $f$ and for each fixed point $\xi\in\C$, there exists an integer $m\geqslant 1$ such that $f'(\xi)=(m-1)/m$.

-\end{proposition} Observe that $f$ and $p$ have the same degree if and only if $p$ has $d$ distinct roots.
-Note also that some rational maps arise as Newton maps of entire functions, for example for $h=pe^q$ where $p,q$ are complex polynomials, the map $N_h$ is rational.